miguelavaqrod/pptpinmacos/README.md

 ```
 Note:

-It does not respond to CTRL+Z or similar... so I kill it from another Terminal window.
+1. It does not respond to CTRL+Z or similar... so I kill it from another Terminal window.
+2. It does not modify your default routes, so you can still surf the web amd similar

 Regards.